-The broker type that is most likely to apply high leverage options is the market maker one.
+The broker type that is most likely to apply high leverage options is the market-maker one.
 ECN/STP brokers are typically not allowed to provide the facility.
 How so?
-Liquidity providers are not allowed to handle the risk of using too much leverage, thus leaving ECN/ STP broker out of this type of forex broker cheat.
+Liquidity providers are not allowed to handle the risk of using too much leverage, thus leaving ECN/ STP brokers out of this type of forex broker cheat.

 Think Before You Act